Short: (1951) Cody and Ted escape the pursuing moon men and make it back to the ship. They blast off and … the film breaks.

 • Another use of “By this time, my lungs were aching for air.”

 • The whole “the film broke” thing serves as our farewell to the “Radar Men from the Moon” series.
 I assume they discovered that the full short and movie together were a few minutes too long, so they decided to cut the short to the length needed.
 I don’t really care that much, but it seems like there’s a really long closing credit sequence at the end of the movie, where the riffs are a little thin, that might have been cut back instead.
+(However, as several commenters noted, there may have been a legal requirement to show the credits.)
 In the ACEG, Kevin also says they were sick of “Radar Men” by this point, so that may be the reason why the short got short shrift, as it were.

 • After the film breaks Joel gets up from his seat and walks back to Cambot to investigate, giving us a rare sense of the empty space between the camera and the seat backs.